P-shannon/ZenBin/README.md

 > [Page 2](https://files.slack.com/files-pri/T0351JZQ0-F7TBNDV09/20171102_085922.jpg)

->I'm particularly poor at wireframing.
+> I'm particularly poor at wireframing.

 ## Initial thoughts on app structure
-> Two tables, users, zens, User can have multiple zens, zens can have one user
-> Authentication for saving your zens and watching them go
-> A landing page that shows recently released zens by other users (anonymously)
-> A method of inputing text into a container while disallowing selecting and saving
-> A page for watching your zens fade into oblivion
+> Two tables, users, zens, User can have multiple zens, zens can have one user.
+Authentication for saving your zens and watching them go.
+A landing page that shows recently released zens by other users (anonymously).
+A method of inputing text into a container while disallowing selecting and saving.
+A page for watching your zens fade into oblivion

 ## Phases of Completion